Old Mill station: History

-The station opened in 1968 in what was then the Borough of Etobicoke.
+The station opened in 1968 in what was then the Borough of York.

 On December 8, 2000, just after the subway had closed for the night, a fire broke out on a waste collection train and caused considerable damage to the station.
 The fire was most likely caused by a lit cigarette, disposed of in a garbage can at another station.
 This incident led the TTC to revise its waste protocol, now leaving all refuse outside stations for collection by truck.

 Station access upgrades

-In 2024, two elevators will be added at the station from ground level to the two side platforms, along with the addition of other improvements such as tactile attention tiles, improved signage and CCTV cameras along the accessible pathway.
+In 2024, two elevators will be added at the station from ground level to the two side platforms, along with the addition of other improvements such as tactile attention tiles, improved signage and CCTV cameras along the new accessible pathway.
 Construction was expected to start in the second quarter of 2025, and is budgeted for completion in 2028.
 Old Mill will be the last Toronto subway station to be made accessible.